emscripten-core/emsdk/README.md

 ##### How do I remove a tool or an SDK?

-Run the command `emsdk uninstall <tool/sdk name>` to delete the given tool or SDK from the local harddrive completely.
+Run the command `emsdk uninstall <tool/sdk name>` to delete the given tool or SDK from the local hard drive completely.

 ##### How do I check for updates to the Emscripten SDK?

 The command `emsdk update` will fetch package information for all new tools and SDK versions.
 After that, run `emsdk install <tool/sdk name>` to install a new version.
+The command `emsdk update-tags` obtains a list of all new tagged releases from GitHub without updating Emscripten SDK itself.

 ##### How do I install an old Emscripten compiler version?